savagesnake/javascript/README.md

  <strong> END FOR </strong>  <br>
  <strong> DISPLAY </strong> topValuesIndex

-      Refactor code to use functions [js file](js/arrayIterationRefactor.js)
+      Refactor code to use functions to make code more reusable  [js file](js/arrayIterationRefactor.js)